‘The Masked Singer’ Spoilers: The Skeleton Is Likely A Comedy Legend Whose Identity May Shock Fans

 The Masked Singer is back for yet another week of singing and wild guesses.
-During the show’s Season 2 premiere last month, The Skeleton was one of the most interesting characters to grace the stage, and he’ll be back this week for another go around.
-Warning: possible spoilers below.
+During the show’s Season 2 premiere last month, The Skeleton was one of the most interesting characters to grace the stage, and he’ll be back this week for another go-around.

 On Wednesday, The Skeleton will return to the stage for another performance while the judges — Nicole Scherzinger, Ken Jeong, Jenny McCarthy Wahlberg, and Robin Thicke — try to figure out which well-known celebrity is hiding behind the elaborate mask and costume.